-TOTAL REMU JNERATION delivered through fixed and variable components fixed remuneration is targeted at the market median awarded on a variable scale, which may result in a total remuneration range from lower quartile to upper quartile, reflecting differing levels of experience, role structure and contribution nedian awarded on a uneration range from variable remuneration is delivered as immediate and deferred performance payments and is determined on a range of factors including achievement of KPIs and relative market remuneration mix FIXED REMUNERATION Salary Consists of cash salar sacrificed fringe bene motor vehicles ■ Targeted at Australian market median using external benchmark data and varies according to Executives' skills and depth of experience Superannuation Prescribed and salary sacrifice superannuation contributions, including insurance premiums (if applicable) Reviewed annually by the Board, effective 1 July, including internal and external relativities VARIABLE REMUNERATION Performance Payments The aim of Performar attract, motivate and skilled and qualified in the strategic objective measured through the of KPIs Strategic objectives in and non-financial measured through measured through at Group, business un and represent key driff of the business and for value to security hold The achievement of intrough a Balanced Standard and surrough are range of factors, including the strategies of factors, including and relative manual relative manual retain appropriately executives to achieve as of the business, a achievement accorporate financial asures of performance in and individual level evers for the success or delivering long term ers (PIs is assessed accorecard approach determined on a iding achievement of Performance Payments are delivered as immediate and deferred elements in accordance with the targeted remuneration mix set out in the table below The annual award of any Performance Payment to an Executive is dependent upon the Board being satisfied that minimum threshold performance targets have been achieved Only in exceptional circumstances would the Board consider awarding a performance payment which exceeds the target remuneration mix DEXUS Performance Payments (DPP) ■ Delivery of DPP is im mediate Awarded annually as a cash payment in September DEXUS Deferred Performance Payments (DDPP) ■ Delivery of DDPP is d years, as described b Granted annually Grants vest after three years (i.e. no accelerated vesting) Delivered as a cash payment in accordance with the plan design described below Unvested grants are forfeited upon Executive initiated termination (i.e. resignation) The Nomination and Remuneration Committee may use its discretion in operating the Plan
+- delivered through fixed and variable components - fixed remuneration is targeted at the market median awarded on a variable scale, which may result in a total remuneration range from lower quartile to upper quartile, reflecting differing levels of experience, role structure and contribution - variable remuneration is delivered as immediate and deferred performance payments and is determined on a range of factors including achievement of KPIs and relative market remuneration mix ractors inco duling achievement of KPIS and relative market remuneration i IIIIX Fixed remuneration Salary Consists of cash salary and salary sacrificed fringe benefits, such as motor vehicles Prescribed and salary sacrifice superannuation contributions, including insurance premiums (if applicable) Targeted at Australian market median using external benchmark data and varies according to Executives' skills and depth of experience Reviewed annually by the Board, effective 1 July, including internal and external relativities Variable Remuneration Performance Payments The aim of Performance Payments is to attract, motivate and retain appropriately skilled and qualified executives to achieve the strategic objectives of the business, measured through the achievement of KPIs Strategic objectives incorporate financial and non-financial measures of performance at Group, business unit and individual level and represent key drivers for the success of the business and for delivering long term value to security holders The achievement of KPIs is assessed through a Balanced Scorecard approach Individual awards are determined on a range of factors, including achievement of KPIs and relative market remuneration mix immediate and deferred elements in accordance with the targeted remuneration mix set out in the table below The annual award of any Performance Payment to an Executive is dependent upon the Board being satisfied that minimum threshold performance targets have been achieved DEXUS Performance Payments (DPP) DEXUS Deferred Performance Payments (DDPP) Delivery of DPP is immediate Delivery of DDPP is deferred for three years, as described below Awarded annually as a cash payment in September Granted annually Grants vest after three years (i.e. no accelerated vesting) Delivered as a cash payment in accordance with the plan design described below Unvested grants are forfeited upon Executive initiated termination (i.e. resignation) The Nomination &amp; Remuneration Committee may use its discretion in operating the Plan.